ChangooLee/mcp-opendart/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This is not an official OpenDART product.
+OpenDART is a registered trademark of the Financial Supervisory Service of Korea.